AKROGIS/USGS-Topo-Processing/Indexes/Readme.md

 * `{itm|qq|qm}_data.csv` - files with filename attributes separated into columns as well as manually collected data (print date, etc) to help categorize and select the best available among multiple versions of a map.
-* `nationalmap_search_results*.csv` - search results from the national map
-  that provide the source URL and additional metadata for each downloaded file.